costeageorgealin/Me/README.md

 * 🌍  I'm based in Bucharest
 * ✉️  You can contact me at [costeageorgealin@gmail.com](mailto:costeageorgealin@gmail.com)
-* 🧠  I'm learning NextJs13
+* 🧠  I'm learning PHP
 * 🤝  I'm open to collaborating on Interesing projects

 ### Skills